-Open-source developers from every continent use npm to share or borrow packages, and many enterprises utilize them for their private developments too.
-Find the entire list of packaged modules on npm website
+Open-source developers from every continent use npm to share or borrow packages, and many enterprises also utilize them for their private developments.
+Find the entire list of packaged modules on the npm website.

 The minimalist approach inspires some of the most useful npm modules today.

 # NPM:Mongo.js # NPM: socket.js

 These useful npm modules help you create a module that allows focusing on many essential elements such as high performance, automating time-consuming tasks, robust routing, and super-high test coverage.

 Advantages of Node.js